When to Start Wearing a Postpartum Belly Wrap, by Birth Type

 3. Stand or sit upright.
 Don't lie down to wrap.

-4. Apply 3–5 drops of Shine Womb Oil (or another postpartum-safe oil).
+4. Apply 3 to 5 drops of Shine Womb Oil (or another postpartum-safe oil).

-6. Wear 4–8 hours the first day.
+6. Wear 4 to 8 hours the first day.
 Build up as comfort allows.

 7. Take it off to shower or sleep.